milaboratory/docs/docs/mixcr/guides/miltenyi-human-rna-tcr-profiling.md

-# Miltenyi TCR α/β RNA Profiling Kit, human
+# Miltenyi Biotec TCR α/β RNA Profiling Kit, human

 This kit allows to obtain TCR alpha and beta repertoires for different types of available RNA material, with high sensitivity and UMI-based accuracy.